 This week, with Christians around the globe, I have been meditating on the suffering and death of Jesus.
 With the culture wars raging I am especially meditating upon the Way of the cross, Christ’s love for his enemies displayed, his silence under unjust persecution, and his role as the reconciler.
 Christians are a people formed by the cross both personally and corporately.
 There is a lot to say about the social and ethical implications of this, but that is not the point of this post.

-Before the cross forms a way of life it must first be for us the Way to Life. – Click to Tweet
+Before the cross forms a way of life it must first be for us the Way to Life.

 For it to become that for us we must allow ourselves to look at Christ on the cross, to Behold the Lamb of God, to contemplate deeply the historical reality of the crucifixion.
-How easily we can think of “The Cross” in abstract terms, as a category or a system, and forget that it actually occurred, that Jesus the Son of God was really mocked and spat upon and beaten.
+How easily we (I) can think of “The Cross” in abstract terms, as a category or a system, and forget that it actually occurred, that Jesus the Son of God was really mocked and spat upon and beaten.
 If it remains an abstract concept for us, we may think rightly, but we will not follow closely.
 And so, we must look upon the cross.

 “Draw nigh and behold closely and diligently, how He allows Himself to be brought to the slaughter, to shed all His blood.
-Behold His hear oppressed by nameless pain and woe as He goes forth with sigh upon sigh with sorrow”
+Behold His heart oppressed by nameless pain and woe as He goes forth with sigh upon sigh with sorrow”

 But when we look at the cross what do we see?
 Perhaps there are many things to see, but as I have reflected over the past couple of days, I see the love of God and the horror of my sin.

 The cross is an ugly thing to behold.
-We cannot look closely with some repulsion.
+We cannot look closely without some repulsion.
 The ugliness of the cross is sin.
 But whose sin?
 Certainly not that of the sinless Jesus!
 Is it the sin of the world?
 Yes, but I must go deeper still.
 It is my sin.
 If I look at the cross and think, first, how awful is the world, then I have not come to grips with my own sin.
 I must first think, “Oh what a wretched man that I am!”
 It is my sin being punished in the person of Jesus.

 A young man asked me a few weeks ago, “Why did Jesus die on the cross?
 If he had stayed alive he could have kept going around healing people.”
-He died because we have a deeper issue than physical illness and death.
+Jesus died because we have a deeper issue than physical illness and death.
 We are spiritually sick and we need a doctor.
 Indeed we are dead and we need The Resurrection and the Life.